Irene Wosikowski: Final months

-Finally Irene Wosikowski was moved to the women's prison in Barminstrasse in Berlin.
+Finally Irene Wosikowski was moved to the Barnimstrasse women's prison in Berlin.
 The charge was the conventional one of "preparing to commit high treason" ("Vorbereitung zum Hochverrat").
 As was usual with "political" trials, the case was heard at the special "People's Court".
 On 13 September 1944 the verdict and sentence were delivered by the court president Roland Freisler in person: "Irene Wosikowski, an incorrigible communist for almost twenty years, underground militant in Berlin since the start of the National Socialist order.
 Emigrant, pupil of the Lenin School in Moscow, which sent her to Paris, from where she hounded the [German] state with communist organisations till the start of the war.
 In 1943 she tried to distribute communist propaganda to German soldiers in Marseilles.
 Thereby she made herself guilty of treason on behalf of our enemies and dishonoured herself in perpetuity ...
 Through her secret work in Paris she committed a heavy treason against the German people.
 For the purity of the German people and also to ensure our victory against the clandestine currents of defeatism, she must be condemned to death".

 On 13 September 1944 Irene Wosikowski became the one hundred and eighty-fifth of the two-hundred and forty-one women executed at the Plötzensee Prison.
-She was thirty-four when beheaded.
+She was thirty-four years old when she was beheaded.

 Afterwards

 Court president Roland Freisler was killed less than five months after delivering his sentence against Wosikowski when a US bomber scored a direct hit on his court building in a daytime bombing raid.

 On 13 January 1948 Alice Wosikowski lodged a charge against the sailor at the district court in Stade Hermann Frischalowski, in which she accused him of a "crime against humanity and denunciation for political reasons, causing death".
 A tribunal rejected the case against the former sailor because of his motive which amounted to "doing his duty against forces seeking to demoralise the army".
 Irene Wosikowski appealed the decision, but again the appeal was rejected because the sailor's actions were consistent with the law as it existed at the time.
 Alice Wosikowski died in 1949.
-The judgment was rescinded not until 1998, when by Sections 1 and 2 of the German law repealing wrongful National Socialist judgments in the administration of criminal justice of August 25, 1998, these verdicts of the People's Court (Germany) were vacated.
+The judgment was rescinded not until 1998, when by Sections 1 and 2 of the German law repealing wrongful National Socialist judgments in the administration of criminal justice of August 25, 1998, these verdicts of the People's Court were vacated.